 Boyd School of Law students participating in the Partners in Pro Bono Program may be paired up with an experienced pro bono attorney to work on a federal pro bono case.
 Interested students can contact Christine Smith, Associate Dean for Public Service, Compliance and Administration.
 The program begins in September of each year; students are encouraged to stay with the case until completion.
 Student practice is an option for those who qualify under the Federal Rule.
 Cases are subject to availability.

 Yes.
-The Program is administered by Legal Aid Center of Southern Nevada (South) or Nevada Legal Services (North), which provide free attorney malpractice coverage.
+The Program is administered by Legal Aid Center of Southern Nevada and Washoe Legal Services, which provide free attorney malpractice coverage.
 The coverage is primary and extends both to representation and all counsel and advice.
 Volunteers also have the benefit of being assigned an attorney mentor with federal practice experience who can provide guidance and support to help ensure quality representation.

 Experienced mentors may be assigned to any pro bono attorney upon request.
 Legal Aid Center works with the volunteer attorney at the outset of the representation to ensure he or she has sufficient guidance and/or supervision to competently handle the case.

 Reimbursement of Reasonable Expenses

 Pro bono counsel must seek reimbursement from the pro se litigant for the costs incurred in litigating the action to the extent feasible.
 Pro bono counsel may also apply for reimbursement of reasonable expenses from the Attorney Admissions Fund or other Non-Appropriated Funds account (“Court Fund”).
 See Section 2 of the General Order Establishing the Pro Bono Program for additional details.